Demonstration of quantum-digital payments

 While typical contactless payment delays are of the order of seconds, our quantum communication and verification provide \ac{itsec} within a few tens of minutes.
 These limitations are, however, only technological: quantum communication rates can be improved by using brighter quantum sources, while the verification delay originates from the correction of time-tagging drifts between the two buildings (see Methods).
 Indeed, brighter sources of entangled photon pairs have already been demonstrated, which could decrease the quantum token transmission time to under a second \cite{Ursin2021gbitsource}.

 We finally note that practical digital payment schemes must allow for rejected payments without compromising the Client's sensitive data.
-In our scheme, the adversary can compromise the payment token $\ket{P}$ sent over the quantum channel or the cryptogram sent over the classical channel.
-In both cases, quantum mechanics will ensure that the the \ac{ttp} recognizes the malformed cryptogram and rejects the payment with arbitrarily high probability.
+In our scheme, the adversary can compromise the payment token $\ket{P}$ sent over the quantum channel, the cryptogram sent over the classical channel or the Client's choice of $M_i$.

+In the first two cases, quantum mechanics will ensure that the the \ac{ttp} recognizes the malformed cryptogram and rejects the payment with arbitrarily high probability.
 The transaction may than be restarted.
 However, an \acp{itsec} \ac{hmac} must not re-use the key $C$ (see Methods), which is why we propose the use of $n$-time-secure \ac{hmac} to overcome this obstacle.
 This allows re-using $C$ as an input for the following payments, which imposes a finite, arbitrary bound on the number of purchases~\cite{Fak.1979,rosenbaum1993lower}.
-When $C$ is consumed, a new $C$, shared between Client and \ac{ttp}, must then be generated.
-Remarkably, we can amend our protocol such that the number of purchases is not bounded by the \ac{hmac} function: the Client simply encrypts a new random key $R$ with $C$, and forwards the result along with the cryptogram to the \ac{ttp}.
+We can amend our protocol such that the number of purchases is not bounded by the \ac{hmac} function, by growing C during the payment process: when the Client receives a new quantum token $\ket{P}$, we append additional quantum states for QKD, and use the cryptogram $\kappa$ for authentication.
+To protect against the third case, it must be ensured that the Client's choice of $M_i$ is independent of any external bias.
+This can for example be guaranteed if a secure database of Merchants is initially distributed along with $C$ and the Client chooses freely without any prior communication with the Merchant.
+Alternatively, the Merchant may send their ID to the Client, who uses the local database as a 2$^{nd}$ factor authentication.

+Our protocol's relaxed implementation requirements with respect to previous proposals, together with its error-tolerance, facilitate its deployment in mid-term quantum networks.
+Classical networks host applications beyond mere communication tasks.
+Similarly, a future quantum internet will necessitate the maturation of various quantum primitives and applications beyond QKD \cite{Gyo:cacm22,WEH:Sci18}.
+Our scheme advances the field of quantum payment schemes towards mid-term practical relevancy.

 \textbf{Methods}

 \textbf{Cryptogram.} A cryptogram is a cryptographic function that secures tokenized payments (e.g. online, contactless, and in-app-payments) against double-spending~\cite{corella2014interpreting,emvstandard}.
 The actual cryptographic mechanism varies per payment network, but a typical procedure is \textit{challenge-response}.
 Here, the Client is not only in possession of a payment token, but also shares a secret key with the \ac{ttp}~\cite{Danushka.2017}.
 During the payment, the Merchant generates a pseudo-random value (called a \textit{nonce}), and sends it to the client who encrypts it with this key (typically, symmetric encryption with $\ge$ 128 bit key strength is used).
 The resulting \textit{cryptogram} is sent alongside the payment metadata (e.g. merchant ID, amount, etc.) to the Merchant, who forwards it to the \ac{ttp}.
 As the \ac{ttp} is in possession of the key, they are able to decrypt and prove the correctness of the nonce for the given payment at the Merchant.
 Spending the token for another transaction is impossible under the assumptions of computationally secure encryption.